learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ### Forward selection using adjusted R-squared

-[This resource](https://planspace.org/20150423-forward_selection_with_statsmodels/) provides code for a forward selection procedure (much like stepwise selection, buth without a backward pass), but this time looking at the adjusted-R-squared to make decisions on which variable to add in the mode.
+[This resource](https://planspace.org/20150423-forward_selection_with_statsmodels/) provides code for a forward selection procedure (much like stepwise selection, but without a backward pass), but this time looking at the adjusted-R-squared to make decisions on which variable to add in the mode.

 ## Summary